Dignity for All Students (DASA)

 Any student or parent can go directly to the Dignity Act Coordinators should there be concerns.
 Children may also speak to any staff member if they feel that they are the victim of bullying or discrimination on the basis of any bias.

-The Valley Central School District official responsible for the coordination of procedures related to compliance with Title IX, the statute which prohibits gender-based discrimination is , email at TitleIX@valleycentralschools.org.
+The Valley Central School District official responsible for the coordination of procedures related to compliance with Title IX, the statute which prohibits gender-based discrimination, can be reached via email.
+Find more information about Title IX on the About Us page.

 The District will investigate all complaints of harassment and discrimination, either formal or informal, and take prompt corrective measures, as necessary.
 Complaints will be investigated in accordance with applicable policies and regulations.
 If, after an appropriate investigation, the District finds that this policy has been violated, corrective action will be taken in accordance with District policies and regulations, the Code of Conduct, and all appropriate federal or state laws.

 The District will annually report material incidents of discrimination and harassment to the State Education Department as part of the Uniform Violent and Disruptive Incident Reporting System (VADIR).
-Prohibition of Retaliatory Behavior (Commonly Known as “Whistle-Blower” Protection) Any person who has reasonable cause to suspect that a student has been subjected to discrimination or harassment by an employee or student, on school grounds or at a school function, who acts reasonably and in good faith and reports such information to school officials or law enforcement authorities, shall have immunity from any civil liability that may arise from making such report.
+The Prohibition of Retaliatory Behavior (Commonly Known as “Whistle-Blower” Protection) states any person who has reasonable cause to suspect that a student has been subjected to discrimination or harassment by an employee or student, on school grounds or at a school function, who acts reasonably and in good faith and reports such information to school officials or law enforcement authorities, shall have immunity from any civil liability that may arise from making such report.
 The Board prohibits any retaliatory behavior directed at complainants, victims, witnesses and/or any other individuals who participated in the investigation of a complaint of discrimination or harassment.

 The Dignity for All Students Act (The Dignity Act) went into effect July 1, 2012.
 Its intent is to create more nurturing school environments free of discrimination and harassment of students by students and by school personnel.